FreeFem/FreeFem-sources/examples/hpddm/coupled-dd-geneo-2d.md

 layout: hpddm
 ---

-## Coupled physics problem in 2d
+## Coupled-physics problem in 2D

-In this example we will solve a coupled physics problem with two domains in 2d using domain decomposition, Krylov solvers and GenEO preconditioning.
+In this example, we will solve a coupled-physics problem with two domains in 2D using domain decomposition, Krylov solvers and GenEO preconditioning.
 The setup consists of two domains that share an interface.
 On each domain a reaction-diffusion equation is defined,

 $$
 -\nabla u_1 + \eta u_1 = f_1\text{ on }\Omega_1\\
--\nabla u_2 + \eta u_2=f_2\text{ on } \Omega_2
+-\nabla u_2 + \eta u_2 = f_2\text{ on }\Omega_2
 $$

-where $u_1$ and $u_2$ correspond to the local solution on the two domain, $\Omega_1$ and $\Omega_2$, and $f_1$ and $f_2$ are the two corresponding right hand sides.
-For this example we assume that $f_1 = f_2 = f$.
-In addition to the local equations on the two domains we also define some cross-interface conditions for how the two domains interact,
+where $u_1$ and $u_2$ correspond to the local solution on the two domains, $\Omega_1$ and $\Omega_2$, and $f_1$ and $f_2$ are the two corresponding right hand sides.
+For this example, we assume that $f_1 = f_2 = f$.
+In addition to the local equations on the two domains, we also define some cross-interface conditions for how the two domains interact,

 $$
 \left(\frac{1}{\alpha}p_1 + u_1\right) + \left(\frac{1}{\alpha}p_2 - u_2\right) = 0 \text{ on } \Gamma_1\\